 - 1. Please schedule your trips and personal absences during the holidays that are outlined in the A.E.
 Phillips School calendar.
-Excessive absences negatively affect students' achievement and success in the classroom as well as add increased burden to teachers, as they strive to keep your child caught up with their classmates. - 2.
-Discuss any planned absences with all of your child's teachers at least one week in advance.
-The student will be responsible for any skills/class work/tests missed during the absence. - 3.
+Excessive absences negatively affect students' achievement and success in the classroom. - 2.
+Discuss any planned absences with all of your child's teachers at least one week in advance. - 3.
+The student will be responsible for any skills/class work/tests missed during the absence.
 Students are allowed the number of days missed to complete assignments.
 Tests must be taken within five school days of the child's return in addition to regularly scheduled tests or according to the individual teacher's policy.